aaiijmrtt/NET/README.md

 ##Classes

-Each class has feedforward, backpropagate, updateweights and cleardeltas methods.
+Each class (except Optimizer) has feedforward and backpropagate methods, which return the forwardfed output and the backpropagated delta vector, respectively.
-Each class has previousinput and previousoutput datamembers.
+Each object (except of Optimizer objects) has previousinput and previousoutput datamembers.

 1. **Layers**: